axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 ---
-description: Run a validator node on the mainnet.
+description: Instll a standalone mainnet validator node using Docker.
 ---

-# Run a validator node
+# Run a standalone validator
 This guide demonstrates how to run a validator node from a Docker image.
+As a validator, you're required to run a bridge operator node as well as the validator node.
+Therefore, after you install the validator following the steps in this guide, proceed to set up your [bridge operator node](./bridge.md).

 ## Prerequisites
 ### Install Docker